colinvella/phaser-tilemap-plus/README.md

 #### Surface Interaction

+Whenever a sprite is touching the collision layer, its body will have a `plus` object attached with a number of collision related properties:

+* `contactNormal`: a value of type `Vector` indicating the overall direction away from the contact surfaces.
+The contact normal is a unit vector (a vector of length 1.0)
+* `contactNormals`: an array of `Vector` types containing contact normals for every contact surface
+* `penetration`: a value of type `Vector` indicating the overall penetration into the contact surfaces.
+This is used by the physics engine to correct the sprite's position after it penetrates the tile map
+* `penetrations`: an array of `Vector` types containing penetration vectors for every contact surface.
+The sum of these vectors equals the value of `penetration`

-Whenever a sprite is touching the collision layer, its body will have `contactNormal` of type `Vector` indicating the direction away from the contact surfaces.
-This can be used to determine when and in what direction to jump off the surface.
-For example, a sprite is allowed to jump only when `sprite.body.contactNormal.y < 0`, that is, has a component pointing upwards.
+ These properties can be used to determine when and in what direction to jump off the surface.
+For example, a sprite is allowed to jump only when `sprite.body.plus.contactNormal.y < 0`, that is has a component pointing upwards.

 #### Surface Rebound